Icenium/bond-content/custom-cordova-plugins/lesson-1.md

 * **b**.
 Back in AppBuilder, select **Run** --> **Build**, select your device's platform (iOS/Android/Windows Phone), choose "AppBuilder companion app", and click Next.

 * **c**.
 Scan the provided QR code on your device and play with the app you just created!

+> TJ: Unfortunately the app doesn't work for me on the Android/iOS companion apps. navigator.contacts.find just does nothing.

 <hr data-action="end" />